 Here we are mentioning only some of them.
 Also, note that there are overlaps between the categories so that one CMS can come under multiple categories.

 When speaking about content management systems, people mostly refer to the open-source type.
 They give access to the source code, offering us complete freedom.
 Open-source CMSs are mostly self-hosted, which means you can choose the hosting provider you like.

 - WordPress, Drupal, and Joomla are classic examples of open-source content management systems written in PHP language.

-For the same reason, this type of CMS is a favorite choice among designers who want to build websites for clients.
+For the same reason, this type of CMS is a favorite choice among designers and non-coders who want to build websites for clients.
 If you are a designer, you can put more focus on designing instead of wasting time updating software and searching for fast web hosts.

 Note that there are also hosted solutions that use open-source CMS and sell it to customers.
 WordPress.Com is an example, which uses a modified version of the open-source WordPress software.
 Whereas platforms like Squarespace use custom software.

 - See also: WordPress.Org vs WordPress.Com

 Headless CMS includes only the backend without the frontend.
 They are decoupled.
 So, instead of delivering the content using HTML webpages, it provides only an API.
 The frontend developers can consume this API to get the data from the backend and present it with a suitable design.